Hootsuite Enterprise Terms of Service

 3.4 Account Information.
 You are responsible for the completeness, security, confidentiality and accuracy of the account information you provide to us.
 You will promptly notify us of any unauthorized access to or use of your log-in credentials or account.

 3.5 Affiliates.
-Your Affiliates may use the Enterprise Services that you purchase, subject to the quantities or other usage limits set out in your Authorization Form.
-If an Affiliate wishes to have a separate account or wishes to be billed separately for its use of the Enterprise Services, that Affiliate will need to sign a separate Authorization Form.
-If an Affiliate signs its own Authorization Form, that Authorization Form will form a separate contract between Hootsuite and that Affiliate, which will also be subject to this Agreement.
+Your Affiliates may use the Enterprise Services that you purchase, subject to the quantities or other usage limits set out in your Authorization Form or Online Order.
+If an Affiliate wishes to have a separate account or wishes to be billed separately for its use of the Enterprise Services, that Affiliate will need to sign a separate Authorization Form or place its own Online Order, which will form a separate contract between Hootsuite and that Affiliate, which will also be subject to this Agreement.

 3.6 Agency.
-If you act as a legal agent purchasing the Enterprise Services on behalf of an end-user client (the “Principal”), then (a) the Principal must be identified as the end user on the applicable Authorization Form; (b) you represent and warrant to us that you have obtained all necessary authorizations, consents, and licenses from the Principal to bind the Principal to this Agreement (including each applicable Authorization Form) and to act as the Principal’s agent, and all of your actions related to this Agreement are within the scope of your agency with the Principal; and (c) you will defend, indemnify, and hold harmless Hootsuite from all damages, liabilities, costs, and expenses (including reasonable legal fees) arising from any breach of the foregoing representation and warranty.
+If you act as a legal agent purchasing the Enterprise Services on behalf of an end-user client (the “Principal”), then (a) that purchase must be made by signing an Authorization Form; (b) the Principal must be identified as the end user on the applicable Authorization Form; (c) you represent and warrant to us that you have obtained all necessary authorizations, consents, and licenses from the Principal to bind the Principal to this Agreement (including each applicable Authorization Form) and to act as the Principal’s agent, and all of your actions related to this Agreement are within the scope of your agency with the Principal; and (d) you will defend, indemnify, and hold harmless Hootsuite from all damages, liabilities, costs, and expenses (including reasonable legal fees) arising from any breach of the foregoing representation and warranty.

 4. Content & Third-Party Services.